mschachner/the-tour/README.md

 - **Search Public Database**: Quickly find new courses online.
 Start typing a course name in the selector and matching courses from the public database will appear immediately.

+### Public Course Database

+The course selector queries the public API at `https://golf-courses-api.vercel.app/courses` whenever you search for a course name.
+An active internet connection is required.
+If the request fails, you'll see a notice below the selector and only the built-in courses will be available.

 #### Creating Custom Courses
 1. Select "Create Custom Course" during setup